AroraTechnologyGroup/rtaa_gis_production/README.md

 - In the terminal navigate to the Scripts folder and run wfastcgi-enable OR create the fastcgi program from within IIS.

 - Refer to the documentation on the wfastcgi script available online.

+- At the project root create the logs, media, and static directories.

 - After all of the dependencies are installed, make sure the database configuration is correct.